eddie605134/peer-blog/README.md

 ## Google Site Verification (optional)

 You can easily add your [Google Site Verification HTML tag](https://support.google.com/webmasters/answer/9008080#meta_tag_verification&zippy=%2Chtml-tag) in AstroPaper using environment variable.
 This step is optional.
-If you don't add the following env variable, the google-site-verification tag won't appear in the html `<head>` section.
+If you don't add the following env variable, the google-site-verification tag won't appear in the html `<head>` section .

 ```bash
 # in your environment variable file (.env)